Flap Surgery: The Basics

 • Proliferative.
 This phase generally begins a few days after the injury and includes capillary repair and growth, granulation tissue formation, collagen formation, and wound contraction (7).

 • Maturation.
-During this phase, collagen continues to be created to strengthen the wound and fill in the wound gaps.
+During this phase, collagen strengthens the wound and fills in the wound gaps.

 The healing process can be enhanced in many ways, including nutrition therapy, topical agents, compression therapy, and hyperbaric oxygen therapy (HBOT).
 The recovery process for flap surgery will include management of pain and discomfort, disturbance of body image, impaired skin integrity, swelling, bruising, and gastrointestinal upset.